Prior to the War in Iraq, met with Iraqi government officials and publicly denounced American plans for invasion

 Prior to the 2003 U.S. invasion of Iraq, IPA collaborated with Saddam Hussein's regime to organize “fact-finding” trips to Iraq for American political figures and entertainers.
 In September 2002, for example, the Institute sponsored a visit to that country by a delegation that included Democratic Congressman Nick Rahall of West Virginia, former Democratic Senator James Abourezk of South Dakota, and IPA's own Norman Solomon.
 Their travels and activities were tightly controlled by the Iraqi government, which exploited them for propaganda purposes.

-Another longtime agitator whose views were frequently cited in IPA’s war-related press releases was the communist Leslie Cagan, whose United For Peace and Justice(UFPJ) anti-war coalition counted IPA as one of its members.
+Another longtime agitator whose views were frequently cited in IPA’s war-related press releases was Leslie Cagan, whose United For Peace and Justice(UFPJ) anti-war coalition counted IPA as one of its members.
 The Institute also quoted a number of “experts” from approximately a dozen organizations that formed the backbone of UFPJ.
 Several of those groups were members of the International ANSWER coalition as well.